-Spelling strategies are taught twice a week across school focusing on a weekly spelling pattern.
+Spelling strategies are taught across school focussing on a weekly spelling pattern.
 These sessions are followed by a spelling test at the end of the week.
-The National Curriculum Spelling Bank and Babcock scheme is used as a resource for this.
+The National Curriculum Spelling Bank and Twinkl Spelling Scheme is used as a resource for this.

 During English (and phonics lessons in Key Stage 1) all children learn the sounds of letters and letter patterns.
-Children use word banks and dictionaries to support them when spelling unfamiliar words.
+Children use sound mats, word banks and dictionaries to support them when spelling unfamiliar words.